ShiftMediaProject/FFVS-Project-Generator/README.md

 Many of the possible FFmpeg dependencies (and their dependencies) are provided by the ShiftMediaProject repositories.

 Many of the possible FFmpeg dependencies (and there dependencies) are available in the ShiftMediaProject repositories.
-However the following is a list of extra dependency options that require external downloads:
+However the following is a list of extra dependency options that require external downloads if used:
 1. opengl (requires glext)
 	1. Download glext.h and wglext.h from opengl.org.
 	2. Save the header files into *OutputDir*/include/gl/*.
 2. opencl (requires latest Intel/AMD OpenCL or NVIDIA CUDA SDK)
 	1. Download either the "Intel OpenCL SDK", "AMD OpenCL SDK" or the "NVIDIA CUDA SDK" from their respective suppliers.
 	2. Install the downloaded SDK wherever desired.
+3. ffnvcodec/nvdec/nvenc (requires nv-codec-headers)
+    1. Download the nv-codec-headers repository from https://github.com/FFmpeg/nv-codec-headers
+    2. Save the contents of the nv-codec-headers repositories "include" folder into "OutputDir/include/*".
+5. cuda-sdk (requires latest NVIDIA CUDA SDK)
+    1. Download the NVIDIA CUDA SDK from the NVIDIA website
+    2. Install the downloaded SDK wherever desired.
+6. amf (requires Advanced Media Framework (AMF) SDK headers)
+    1. Download the AMF repository from https://github.com/GPUOpen-LibrariesAndSDKs/AMF
+    2. Save the contents of the AMF repositories "amf/public/include" into "OutputDir/include/AMF/*".
-3. decklink (requires Blackmagic DeckLink SDK)
+7. decklink (requires Blackmagic DeckLink SDK)
 	1. Download the "Blackmagic DeckLink SDK" from the Blackmagic website.
 	2. Extract the downloaded SDK wherever desired.
     3. Run the following command from a Visual Studio developer command prompt in the "Win/include" folder: